NoahThePerson4/LOR-Translate-Rebellion-of-Assistant-Librarian-Mod/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=3022468726

 How to Use.
-First dowload the zip file and unzip it.
+First dowload the zip file by clicking Code and then download zip.
+Then unzip it.
 You will then have the en folder with the translations.
 After downloading the original mod on steam workshop go to Properties